 3/ Do not outstay your welcome.
 It can be exhausting hosting all the time.
 Realise that your host might need their own space and make sure you only stay as long as you are welcome for.
 Request 2-3 days rather than the mistake I made at the beginning where we stayed for 1 week.
 You never know, your host might invite you to stay longer which has happened to me a few times.

 4/ Always always check references.
 Do not put yourself in unnecessary danger.
 Always let someone know where you are staying.
 This is the number one rule when it comes to couchsurfing safety.

 Read about how I let my parents know where I am whilst travelling in my post ‘Being safe as a female in India‘.

 5/ There is no exchange of money on Couchsurfing unlike Airbnb for accommodation.
 But that doesn’t mean that you can’t give your host a gift.
 Perhaps something from your home, perhaps cook them a meal or buy them a beer.
 I often give hosts a photo of myself in a beautiful location holding a ‘thank you’ sign.
 On the back is a personalised message to them.
 It always has been received well and I got the idea from someone who gave it to me after I hosted them.

 6/ If you agree to host someone, don’t let them down last minute.
 It really isn’t nice!

 Have you ever Couchsurfed before?
 Would you like to try it?
+Do you have other Couchsurfing safety tips to add?
 Please comment below.
 Don’t forget to subscribe (It’s free!) to my blog for more posts like this and interesting travel tips.